yesdavid/outlineR/README.md

 Afterwards, the JPEGs of the single artefacts should be saved in the folder which you defined under `pathname_output`.
 If there is just plain white images in your `pathname_output` folder, re-check the images you prepared in "pathname_input" for single outlier pixels or open outlines.
 If necessary, delete all JPEGS in `pathname_output`.
 Then, re-run this command.

-2. Use Momocs' function import_jpg1() to get the outlines of the images.
+2. Use Momocs' function import_jpg() to get the outlines of the images, while at the same time preserving the images name.
 This function only needs the files in your `output_path_name` folder, so you do not (necesarrily) have to run all of the code above again.
 ```
 single_outlines_list <- get_outlines(pathname_output = pathname_output)
 ```